Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Conclusion

 \section{Conclusion}

-We developed a multi-objective reinforcement learning framework for autonomous truck tactical decision making by introducing a multi-objective Proximal Policy Optimization (MOPPO) architecture combined with Generalized Policy Improvement with Linear Support (GPI-LS).
-Experiments conducted in a realistic highway driving simulator show that the proposed approach efficiently approximates the Pareto frontier and enables flexible control over safety, time, and energy trade-offs.
-These results demonstrate the effectiveness of the method for heavy-duty vehicle applications and open up new possibilities for deploying adaptive, preference-aware autonomous driving policies in real-world logistics operations.
+We developed a multi-objective reinforcement learning framework for tactical decision making in trucks by introducing a multi-objective Proximal Policy Optimization (MOPPO) architecture combined with Generalized Policy Improvement with Linear Support (GPI-LS).
+Experiments conducted in a realistic highway driving simulator show that the proposed approach efficiently approximates the Pareto frontier and capture different trade-offs between success rate, driver cost and energy cost.
+These results demonstrate the effectiveness of the MORL method for heavy-duty vehicle applications and support the development of adaptive, preference-aware autonomous driving policies for real-world logistics operations.